Admissions are made on a rolling basis, so you are encouraged to apply as early as possible for your desired session.

 Exploration.
 The student culture at SFCS isn’t about doing the bare minimum to graduate, but about making the most out of every possible learning moment.
 There’s no better place to be than San Francisco for a food educational experience and we make the most of the “teaching campus” the City has to offer.
 As a student you will have lots of opportunities to volunteer and participate in programs outside the classroom, including our famed Curiosity Crawl.
 Think of yourself as part of San Francisco’s food community from your first day of school.

 Scholarships & Financial Aid

 There are a variety of scholarships and grants that can be used towards your tuition.
 A few of note are below:

 The James Beard Foundation

-The scholarship application for JBF is now open and will close on April 1, 2021.
-Visit their website to learn more about scholarship offerings and qualifications.
+The scholarship program from the James Beard Foundation opens once a year, in the spring.
+Visit their website to learn more about scholarship timing, offerings, and qualifications.
 There are a variety of awards, ranging from $1,000 to full tuition coverage, that can be applied towards tuition at SFCS.
 We recommend signing up for their mailing list so you will be kept up to date regarding all the details and deadlines.